simulieren/gatsby-starter-framer-x/README.md

 Easy way get started with your first Framer X code component:

-1. Create a new component file in `src/framerx.framerfx/code/` or copy the existing one.
-This is where all code components from Framer X are.
+1. Create a new component file in `src/framerx/` or copy the existing `ExampleComponent`.
-1. Import it in `src/framerx/index.ts` and export it.
-This file is a barrel file, this means it collects all components in one place so they can be easily reimported from here. *This is optional and could be skipped because you can also import the file directly in the page you want it to appear.*
-    ```
-    // src/framerx/index.ts

-    import { ExampleComponent } from "../framerx.framerfx/code/ExampleComponent";

-    export { ExampleComponent }
-    ```
 1. Import it in a page like `src/pages/index.tsx` and use it like an ordinary React component:
     ```
     // src/pages/index.tsx

-    import { ExampleComponent } from '../framerx'; // This is the barrel file used for collecting all components
+    import { ExampleComponent } from '../framerx/ExampleComponent';

     export default class extends React.Component<IndexPageProps, {}> {
       constructor(props: IndexPageProps, context: any) {